These individual maple apple Dutch baby pancakes make a perfect dessert or they are also lovely as a breakfast or brunch treat.

 - Cook the apples until they have softened and the sauce is thickened and syrupy.
 Turn off the heat but leave in the skillet for now while you make the batter.

-- Add the mixture to the flour mixture.
+- Add about 1/3 of the egg mixture to the flour mixture.

 - Add the remaining egg mixture to the batter.